-In Italy, investor protection against market abuse was ensured for the first time with Law 157/1991, which implemented Directive 89/592/ECC concerning regulations on insider dealing37: the insider trading and manipulation discipline was introduced.
+In Italy, investor protection against market abuse was ensured for the first time with Law no. 157/1991, which implemented Directive 89/592/EC concerning insider trading and manipulation of the market.37

-The fundamental notion of "reserved" information was defined as "information that has not been made public which has a precise nature relating to one or several issuers of transferable securities or one or several transferable securities, and which if it were made public, would be likely to have a significant effect on the price of the transferable securities in question"38.
+The fundamental notion of "reserved" information was defined as "information that has not been made public and has a precise nature relating to one or several issuers of transferable securities or one or several transferable securities, which if it were made public, would be likely to have a significant effect on the price of the transferable securities in question".38

-The manipulation crime was introduced when, in order to guarantee investors about the integrity and the correct operation of the transferable securities market, false news affected price movements originating unfair profit opportunities39.
+The crime of market manipulation was introduced to protect investors and ensure the integrity and correct operation of the transferable securities market against false news that could affect price movements and create unfair profit opportunities.39

-Directive 2003/6/ECC on market abuses (MAD), along with Directive 2002/87/ECC about supplementary supervision on financial conglomerates, represented a first step to the realisation of Financial Services Action Plan (FSAP) concerning the harmonisation and reinforcement of the supervisory rules40.
+Directive 2003/6/EC on market abuse (MAD), along with Directive 2002/87/EC on supplementary supervision of financial conglomerates, represented a first step towards the realisation of the Financial Services Action Plan (FSAP) for the harmonisation and reinforcement of the supervisory rules.40

-The Market Abuse Directive set forth the concept of maximum harmonisation, which meant that Member States could provide neither more lenient nor stricter rules41.
-The EU law on market abuse was the result of the implementation, for the first time, of the law making method (Lamfalussy Approach)42.

-The Directive, covering both insider dealing (or insider trading) and market manipulation, was aimed at ensuring market integrity: "an integrated and efficient financial market requires market integrity.
+The Market Abuse Directive set forth the concept of maximum harmonisation, which meant that Member States could provide neither more lenient nor stricter rules.41 The EU law on market abuse was the result of implementation, for the first time, of the law-making method (Lamfalussy Approach).42 The Directive, covering insider dealing (or insider trading) and market manipulation, was aimed at ensuring market integrity: "an integrated and efficient financial market requires market integrity.
 The smooth functioning of securities markets and public confidence in markets are prerequisites for economic growth and wealth.
 Market abuse harms the integrity of financial markets and public confidence in securities and derivatives".

-In Italy, Directive 2003/6/ECC was adopted with Law 62/2005.
-The major changes introduced in the Finance Act of 1998 related to the disclosure of inside information and the market abuse with particular reference to insider dealing.
+In Italy, Directive 2003/6/EC was adopted with Law 62/2005.
+The major changes introduced in the Finance Act of 1998 related to the disclosure of inside information and market abuse with particular reference to insider dealing.

 To disclose market abuse, listed issuers and the entities controlling them must make available to the public, without delay, inside information that directly concerns them and their subsidiaries.
-In some cases, properly regulated by CONSOB, the listed issuers may, under their own responsibility, delay the communication of privileged information to the public, in order to avoid prejudice to their legitimate interests.
+In some cases, regulated by CONSOB, the listed issuers may, under their own responsibility, delay the communication of privileged information to the public, in order to avoid prejudice to their legitimate interests.

-According to the Italian rules, inside information is the "information of a precise nature which has not been made public relating, directly or indirectly, to one or more issuers of financial instruments or one or more financial instruments and which, if it were made public would be likely to have a significant effect on the prices of those financial instruments (price sensitive information)"43.
-It is considered of precise nature if:
+According to the Italian rules, inside information is "information of a precise nature which has not been made public, relating directly or indirectly to one or more issuers of financial instruments or one or more financial instruments and which, if it were made public, would be likely to have a significant effect on the prices of those financial instruments (price sensitive information)".43 It is considered to be of a precise nature if:

-a) it refers to a set of circumstances which exists or may reasonably be expected to come into existence or an event which has occurred or may reasonably be expected to occur;

-b) it is specific enough to enable a conclusion to be drawn as to the possible effect of the set of circumstances or event referred to in paragraph a) on the prices of financial instruments44.
+- a) it refers to a set of circumstances which exists or may reasonably be expected to come into existence or an event which has occurred or may reasonably be expected to occur; - b) it is specific enough to enable a conclusion to be drawn as to the possible effect of the set of circumstances or event referred to in paragraph a) on the prices of financial instruments.44

-Differently to the previous legislation, the effect of inside information on prices should be measured having regard to the normal use within investors decision process.
+Unlike the previous legislation, the effect of inside information on prices should be measured having regard to normal use in investor decision processes.